 ZOI tables and plots have been pre-calculated for fixed and transient ignition sources and confined and unconfined oil fires.
 The results of these ZOI calculations are presented in table/plot set A of Attachment 8 to Appendix F.

-The ZOI for fixed and transient ignition sources can be determined from A.01 () and A.02 () of Attachment to Appendix F. In these , the ZOI is presented as a function of the 98th percentile of the peak HRR of the ignition source, which can be obtained from Table A5.1 in Attachment 5 to Appendix F. A.01 provide the vertical ZOI for two configurations; unobstructed open plume, and corner plume.
+The ZOI for fixed and transient ignition sources can be determined from Tables A.01 (for electrical enclosures) and A.02 (for transient and other fixed ignition sources) of Attachment 8 to Appendix F. In these tables, the ZOI is presented as a function of the 98th percentile of the peak HRR of the ignition source, which can be obtained from Tables A5.1 (for fixed ignition sources) and A5.2 (for transient ignition sources) in Attachment 5 to Appendix F. Tables A.01 and A.02 provide the vertical ZOI for two configurations; unobstructed open plume (also referred to as “free-burn”), and corner plume.
 The latter is applicable for fixed and transient ignition sources with edges that are at a distance of 2 ft. or less from the two intersecting walls of a corner.
 The former is applicable for fixed and transient ignition sources with edges that are at a distance of at least 2 ft. from the intersecting walls of a corner.
-Fixed and transient ignition sources within 2 ft. of a single wall are considered to be in the open. , configuration for a fixed ignition source that is within 2 ft. of one of the intersecting walls of a corner and close to but not within 2 ft. of the other intersecting wall.
+Fixed and transient ignition sources within 2 ft. of a single wall are considered to be in the open.
+Consequently, the unobstructed open plume configuration would be used for a fixed ignition source that is within 2 ft. of one of the intersecting walls of a corner and close to but not within 2 ft. of the other intersecting wall.

-The results of the ZOI calculations for confined oil pool fires are presented as a function of the diameter of the pool and the type of oil in Figures A.-A.(vertical) and Figures A.-A.(radial) of Attachment to Appendix F. The results of the ZOI calculations for unconfined oil spill fires are presented as a function of the volume of the spill and the type of oil in Figures A.-A.(vertical) and Figures A.-A.(radial) of Attachment to Appendix F. The table in Figure A.is used to determine the minimum spill volume that that is needed to cover a specified containment area.
+The results of the ZOI calculations for confined oil pool fires are presented as a function of the diameter of the pool and the type of oil in Figures A.02-A.04 (vertical) and Figures A.05-A.07 (radial) of Attachment 8 to Appendix F. The results of the ZOI calculations for unconfined oil spill fires are presented as a function of the volume of the spill and the type of oil in Figures A.08-A.10 (vertical) and Figures A.11-A.13 (radial) of Attachment 8 to Appendix F. The table in Figure A.01 is used to determine the minimum spill volume that that is needed to cover a specified containment area.
 If the spill volume is less that the tabulated value, the fire is treated as an unconfined spill even though a containment of the specified size is present.

-Two Fire Dynamics Tools (FDTs) from NUREG-1805 Supplement 1, Vol. 2 (Reference 14) were used to generate the vertical and radial ZOI values that are presented in table/plot set A of Attachment 8 to Appendix F. The two FDT are identified below.
+Two Fire Dynamics Tools (FDTs) from NUREG-1805 Supplement 1, Vol. 2 (Reference 14) were used in conjunction with heat soak method calculations to generate the vertical and radial ZOI values that are presented in table/plot set A of Attachment 8 to Appendix F. The two FDTs are identified below.
 The assumptions that were made in these calculations are discussed in Section 06.03.01.
 To automate the development of the tables and plots in Attachment 8 to Appendix F, the FDT calculations were implemented in a series of spreadsheets.

-the analyst use the aforementioned FDT spreadsheets supplied with Reference 1 to perform custom calculations.
-It is recommended that additional guidance be sought from either the Regional or Headquarters staff if the analyst decides or needs to perform custom calculations.
+In the 2018 Fire Protection SDP, the analyst could use the aforementioned FDT spreadsheets supplied with Reference 14 to perform custom calculations as an alternative to using the pre-calculated ZOI tables and plots.
+However, because the heat soak method requires an iterative process to determine the ZOI, direct use of the FDT spreadsheets is no longer available as an alternative.
+It is recommended that additional guidance be sought from either the Regional or Headquarters staff if the analyst decides or needs to perform custom ZOI calculations.

 Plume Centerline Temperature Correlation